informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 ## Context

+Here we describe the architecture for a Tendermint light node process in Rust, including a core light client library.
+The purpose of the light node is to sync the blockchain in a light-weight manner, according to the Tendermint light-client protocol.

+The core light client library is built according to the [english](https://github.com/tendermint/tendermint/blob/master/docs/spec/consensus/light-client.md) and [TLA+](https://github.com/interchainio/verification/blob/develop/spec/light-client/Lightclient.tla) specs (NOTE: both are still under development).
+Please read at least the english spec for important context on this document.

+The light node process makes RPC requests for blockchain data from a list of full nodes, uses the library to verify this data, and updates its state accordingly.

+The light client library should also work in the context of IBC, a protocol for communication between blockchains.
+In this case, instead of making RPC requests, IBC-enabled blockchains would receive the relevant data in transactions and would verify it using the same light client library.
+Thus the library should abstract over the source of data.

-Here we describe the architecture for a Tendermint light node in Rust, including a core light client library.
-While the light client library provides the essential verification logic according to the [english](https://github.com/tendermint/tendermint/blob/master/docs/spec/consensus/light-client.md) and [TLA+](https://github.com/interchainio/verification/blob/develop/spec/light-client/Lightclient.tla) specs (NOTE: both are still under development), the light node uses the light client library to sync its local state to the latest state of the blockchain using a list of full nodes.
-In addition to light nodes running on client machines making rpc queries to full nodes, the core light client library should also be usable by IBC handlers on blockchains receiving data from relayers.
-While this document only covers the case of the light node, it's important to have clear separation of concerns so that the library can be reused in the IBC context.
+While this document only covers the case of the light node, and not IBC, it's important to have clear separation of concerns so that the library can be reused in the IBC context.
 For more information on IBC, see the [spec repo](https://github.com/cosmos/ics),